Your Council Tax and Business Rates explained

 - If you cease to be employed or start work

-The Council is continually aiming to improve its services to you.
+The Council is continually aiming to improve its service to you.

-Electronic Billing will be introduced shortly This is a more effective and efficient way to receive your Council Tax bill.
+Electronic billing for Council Tax is now available.
+This is a more effective and efficient way to receive your Council Tax bill.

 Most home/homes will be subject to Council Tax.
 There will be one bill per home/homes whether it is a house, bungalow, flat, maisonette, mobile home or houseboat, and whether it is owned or rented.
 The District Valuer has allocated each property to one of eight valuation bands according to its market value on 1 April 1991.